mmmmosca/SimplyScript/README.md

 Hello, i'm the developer of this project.

-In the last message that i leaved, witch you can find in the issues section, i said goodbye to this project of almost 3 years.
+In the last message that i left, wich you can find in the issues section, i said goodbye to this project of almost 3 years.

 I can't continue to update it anymore due to limitations with my incapacity of programming and c++ that sucks :).